MyActionWay/lighthouse-badger-action/README.md

 <details><summary><b>Set it up (click to toggle)</b></summary>

 1. add the [lighthouse-badger-easy.yml](https://github.com/MyActionWay/lighthouse-badger-workflows/blob/master/.github/workflows/lighthouse-badger-easy.yml "Get it") workflow file to a repository
+	* it has to be the target repository where you want to add the Lighthouse results (this is not the case with the other workflow files)
 	* the path has to be `.github/workflows/lighthouse-badger-easy.yml`
-	* it have to be the target repository where you want to add the Lighthouse results (this is not the case with the other workflow files)
 2. create a new encrypted repository secret [[procedure](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository "Learn how")]
-	* add the secret to the same repository where you added this workflow file
 	* give the secret a name e.&nbsp;g. `LIGHTHOUSE_BADGER_TOKEN`
 	* the value of the secret must be the value of the personal access token for the repository where you want to add the Lighthouse results.
 		* [procedure for creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token "Learn how")
 		* select only the minimum scopes and permissions required e.&nbsp;g. repo
+	* add the secret to the same repository where you added this workflow file
 3. adapt your [lighthouse-badger-easy.yml](https://github.com/MyActionWay/lighthouse-badger-workflows/blob/master/.github/workflows/lighthouse-badger-easy.yml "Get it") file
 	* for manual triggers
 		* you don't have to adjust anything in the workflow file; just use it